woodward/vim-flashcards/vim/Movement.md

 ``  ⮂  Return to the exact position of the previous mark or context after a move ''  ⮂  Return to the beginning of the line of the previous mark or context

+%  ⮂  Jump to the closing parentheses (or [ or {) and back again

+w   ⮂   Go to the start of the following word b   ⮂   Go to the start of the previous word e   ⮂   Go to the end of this word

+W   ⮂   Go to the start of the following WORD
+B   ⮂   Go to the start of the previous WORD
+E   ⮂   Go to the end of this WORD. ge  ⮂   End of previous word gE  ⮂   End of previous Word
+)   ⮂   Beginning of next sentence
+(   ⮂   Beginning of previous sentence
+}   ⮂   Beginning of next paragraph
+{   ⮂   Beginning of previous paragraph
+]]  ⮂   Beginning of next section
+[[  ⮂   Beginning of previous section
+][  ⮂   End of next section
+[]  ⮂   End of previous section

 See here:
 https://github.com/unblevable/quick-scope#moving-across-a-line